MicrosoftDocs/outlook/outlook/new-outlook-for-mac/diagnostic-logging/enable-logging.md

 - Restart Outlook and when prompted to turn off logging select **Turn Logging Off**.
 If you disable logging manually you must restart Outlook to fully disable logging, otherwise it will continue logging in the background.

 > [!NOTE]
-> It is important to turn off logging after you complete your troubleshooting and reproduce the issue.
+> Turn off logging after you complete your troubleshooting and reproduce the issue.
 If logging is not turned off, the log files size will continue to increase.
 If you must keep logging enabled for several hours or several days in order to capture the issue, make sure that the hard disk has sufficient free space.

 #### Log file locations